Liam McCarron: Stoke City

 On 29 June 2022, McCarron joined Stoke City on a three-year contract for an undisclosed fee.
-He was told by manager Michael O'Neill that he "would be given a chance to play in the first team", however O'Neill was sacked on 25 August.
+He was told by manager Michael O'Neill that he "would be given a chance to play in the first team", however, O'Neill was sacked on 25 August.
 On 1 September, McCarron joined League One side Port Vale on loan for the 2022–23 season; he became the first Stoke player to be loaned directly to Potteries derby rivals Port Vale since March 1978.
+He played two league and two cup games for Port Vale.
+McCarron made his Stoke debut one and a half years after signing for the club in a FA Cup match against Brighton & Hove Albion on 6 January 2024.
+New manager Steven Schumacher said that "the door isn't shut for anyone at this club... and I actually thought he did really well".
+It remained McCarron's only appearance of the 2023–24 season.

+Northampton Town

+On 1 August 2024, McCarron signed a one-year deal (with an optional further year) at League One side Northampton Town after being bought for an undisclosed fee.
+He had impressed manager Jon Brady during a two-week trial.
+He scored his first goal in senior football on 24 August, in a 2–2 draw at Barnsley.
+He missed the second half of the 2024–25 season due to injury, and was released upon the expiry of his contract.

 International career

 McCarron was added to the Scotland under-19 squad in February 2020 and won one cap.
 On 21 August 2020, McCarron was called up to the Scotland under-21 squad for the first time.

 Style of play

 Carlisle academy manager Darren Edmondson described McCarron as a "pacey" winger with "a high work rate".
-He is also able to play at left-back or left-wing back.
-McCarron describes his own main strength as "running with the ball".
+He is also able to play at left-back or left-wing-back.
+McCarron describes his main strength as "running with the ball".